ibm-cloud-docs/key-protect/view-keys.md

 |Variable|Description|
 |--- |--- |
 | sort-value | The list of properties for sorting.
 The key properties that can be sorted at this time are:  \n \n- id \n- state \n- extractable \n- imported \n- creationDate \n- lastUpdateDate \n- lastRotateDate \n- deletionDate \n- expirationDate |
-{: caption="Table 7.
-Usage notes for the sort query parameter." caption-side="top"}
+{: caption="Usage notes for the sort query parameter." caption-side="top"}